 If you’re worried about breaking down or getting stuck while you’re exploring Utah’s ‘Mighty 5’, I would recommend having AAA.
-It gives us peace-of-mind when traveling and the annual cost is really affordable (starting at $56 a year).
+It gives us peace of mind when traveling and the annual cost is really affordable (starting at $56 a year).

 The Best Months to Take a Utah National Park Road Trip

 You can technically follow this Utah national parks road trip itinerary any time of the year.
 In saying that though, there are definitely better months to explore the ‘Mighty 5’.
 In my opinion, spring and fall are the best seasons as they bring milder temperatures, snow-free trails, and often less crowds.
-Here’s an idea of what to expect from each season when exploring Utah’s national parks:
+Here’s an idea of what to expect from each season when exploring Utah’s national parks.

 Spring is my favorite season to explore Utah’s national parks.
 The temperatures are usually warm during the day but cool off at night.
-And it’s such a nice sunny escape from winter in the Pacific Northwest.
+And it’s such a nice sunny escape from winter which tends to linger in the Pacific Northwest.
 Keep in mind that you can get a little bit of snow in some areas during early spring, especially at higher elevations.
 It’s also one of the busiest times to explore the Southwest, given how great the conditions are.
 So expect larger crowds, especially during April and May.
 Another downside of this time of year can be the “spring winds”, especially in April.

 I would suggest avoiding Utah’s national parks during summer (particularly July and August).
 It’s just too hot in my opinion.
 But if you’re okay with temperatures above 100°F / 38°C, then go for it!
-Just be prepared with ample water and also sun protection.
+Just be prepared with ample water and sun protection.